-For the sub-category "Emissions from animal manure on pastures", standard quality control and quality assurance procedures were carried out, forms and checklists were filled in.
+Category-specific quality control and quality assurance and validation in.
 The activity data and methods used to estimate greenhouse gas emissions were documented and archived in both hard copy and electronic form.
 No errors were identified during quality control and quality assurance.